Why Am I Tired All Day But Can't Sleep at Night?

 Learned Sleeplessness

 When you lie awake in bed, tossing and turning, your mind can begin to associate the bed and bedtime with frustration and worry.
 This results in stress and hyperarousal being turned up right when you want to fall asleep.
+It’s a tough cycle to break, but it’s possible.

 Lifestyle Interruptions

 Inconsistent sleep schedules, unmanaged anxiety, and substance use can all impact sleep.
+Medical problems such as sleep apnea, restless leg syndrome, and hormonal changes during perimenopause and menopause can also lead to insomnia.

 Evidence-Based Solutions for Insomnia